dwe89/language-gems/language-gems/README.md

 # LanguageGems 💎

 A multi-language learning platform for schools and individual learners.
-LanguageGems makes language acquisition fun through gamification with a gems and treasure theme.
+LanguageGems makes language acquisition fun through gamification with a gems and treasure theme. :) dfdf
 ## Features

 - **Multi-Language Support**: Learn multiple languages with pre-built vocabulary lists